UBS former investment bank CEO Kengeter to leave

 A spokesman for the company confirmed the contents of the memo.

-Kengeter, who joined UBS four years ago from Goldman Sachs, spent three of those years as CEO of the investment bank.
-During that time it lost $2.3 billion (1.4 billion pounds) due to trades by rogue trader Kweku Adoboli which also cost former Chief Executive Oswald Gruebel his job.
+Kengeter, who joined UBS four years ago from Goldman Sachs (GS.N), spent three of those years as CEO of the investment bank.
+During that time it lost $2.3 billion due to trades by rogue trader Kweku Adoboli which also cost former Chief Executive Oswald Gruebel his job.

 Kengeter was sidelined following a restructuring plan, announced in October, to fire 10,000 staff and ditch much of its trading business to return UBS to its private banking roots.
 He moved off the executive board and was tasked with overseeing the non-core unit established to wind down the discontinued fixed-income activities.